 When Should You Go to Urgent Care vs ER?

 Want to know if you should visit urgent care or an ER?
 Read below to find out more.
-Contact Eastway Medical Group and Urgent Clinic in Charlotte, NC where our professionals deal with a variety of health issues.
+Contact Eastway Medical Group and Urgent Clinic in Charlotte, NC, where our professionals deal with a variety of health issues.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
-For more information, please call us or book an appointment online.
+For more information, please contact us or book an appointment online.

 When is it best to go to urgent care?